 A Patent and Trademark Resource Center (PTRC) is part of a nationwide network of public, state, and academic libraries designated by the USPTO to support the public with trademark and patent assistance.

 Patent and Trademark Resource Centers

 Patenting an invention and trademarking a product name can be challenging.
 PTRC library staff are information experts trained on how to use search tools to access patent and trademark information.
 They provide the human touch that no webpage or legal book can provide in helping inventors and small businesses find the information they need to protect their intellectual property.
 However, PTRC representatives are not attorneys and cannot provide legal advice.

-PTRC library staff can:
+PTRC library representatives can: